2018ik/2018ik.github.io/_wiki/childrens_work.markdown

 The children's work includes holding meetings, both during Lord's day as well as throughout the week which are focused on shepherding the children, as well as contacting the children's parents or preparing teaching material.
 Actually, even the children themselves are part of the work: through the church's care, the children become gospel seeds who express Christ to their classmates.

-## Importance
+## Goals

+### Proper Humanity

 On one hand, the children's meeting allows the children to be taken out of the adult's meeting, which they may not understand and serve as a distraction.
 On the other hand, while the parents play the primary role in nurturing their own children, that does not mean the church should ignore this responsibility; it should make up for what the parents lack.
+Children before being saved should be taught the law - that is to teach them ethics, morals and culture to build up their humanity (Gal.
+3:24).

+### Sense of God

+The children should be taught that there is a God who is all-powerful and cares for them.
+They should be thankful for what God has accomplished for them and given them, and be led to thank God for various things.

+### Gospel

-The key difference between parenting and the church's children's work however is that the latter allows friendships to be established between children and families, so that even new families can be gained.
+The children's work is a gospel work: children can be gained for the gospel.
+A key difference between parenting and the church's children's work however is that the latter allows friendships to be established between children and families, so that even new families can be gained.

-Furthermore, the children's work is a gospel work: children can be gained for the gospel.
 Statistics show that of those who are brought into the church life from primary school to college age, there is a *negative* correlation between age and having brought their family into the church life.
 If children are brought into the church life, there is a much higher chance that the entire household will be brought in.

 ## History